 Medical Editor: John P. Cunha, DO, FACOEP

-Kionex (sodium polystyrene sulfonate) is used to treat high levels of potassium in the blood, also called hyperkalemia.
-It works by helping your body get rid of extra potassium.
-This medication is available in generic form.
-Common side effects include loss of appetite, nausea, vomiting, or constipation.
-Diarrhea may occur less frequently.
+Kionex (sodium polystyrene sulfonate) is a cation-exchange resin that works by helping your body get rid of extra potassium and is used to treat high levels of potassium in the blood, also called hyperkalemia.
+Kionex is available in generic form.
+Common side effects of Kionex include loss of appetite, nausea, vomiting, upset stomach, constipation, or diarrhea.

 The average daily adult dose of Kionex resin is 15 g to 60 g.
 This is best provided by administering 15 grams (approximately 4 level teaspoons) of Kionex one to four times daily.
 Kionex may interact with digoxin, lithium, thyroxine, or diuretics (water pills).
 Tell your doctor all medications and supplements you use.
 During pregnancy, Kionex should be used only when prescribed.
 It is unknown if this drug passes into breast milk, and the effect on a nursing infant is unknown.
 Consult your doctor before breastfeeding.